ayxcodes/jump-n-run-game/README.md

 # El Pollo Loco 🌵

 Welcome to my very first Jump 'n' Run Game!
 This is a classic side-scrolling platformer built with JavaScript, HTML and CSS.
-This game is a solo project and I built it as part of my web developer training program at Developer Akademie.
+This game is a solo project and I built it as part of my web developer training program at **Developer Akademie**.

 ![Game Screenshot](img/preview.png)